Frisco, TX Traffic Tickets

 - has committed an offense in another state or Canadian province that, if committed in this state, would be grounds for revocation.

-No matter the reason for the requested suspension or revocation, the attorneys with the Law Office of Todd E. Tkach will develop a winning strategy, vigorously defend you and fight for your driving privileges in the State of Texas.
-The first step is to timely request a hearing.
-Failing to do so will result in an automatic suspension or revocation of your driver license.
-We always request a hearing by electronic submission, so that we can prove the timeliness of the request.
+First, we will timely request a hearing.
+As stated earlier, failure to timely request a hearing will result in an automatic suspension or revocation of your driver's license.
+We always request a hearing by electronic submission, so that we can prove the timeliness of our request.
 After we timely request a hearing on your behalf, your case will be assigned to one of the Justice of the Peace Courts or Municipal Courts in the county of your residence.
 Hearings are usually scheduled between 30 and 120 days from the request, and we will be notified in writing.
 During that time period, your driver's license is NOT suspended or revoked.
 Requesting a hearing “stays” the suspension or revocation until it is heard by the court.

-Also, a TxDPS suspension notification Frisco defense lawyer can provide additional assistance even if the proceeding goes against you!
+Also, a Frisco attorney help for driver license suspension can provide additional assistance even if the proceeding goes against you!

 Don’t forget – time is of the essence!
 If you receive a suspension or revocation notice letter from TxDPS, call us immediately to talk with one of our attorneys.